YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUTEXERR, Mutual Exclusion subsystem failure

-Run Time Error: This indicates that YottaDB/GT.M encountered a system error while intializing mutual exclusion resource(s).
+Run Time Error: This indicates that YottaDB encountered a system error while intializing mutual exclusion resource(s).

 Action: Review the accompanying message(s) for more information about the cause of the error.